bluesky-social/bsky-docs/blog/2024-08-12-ts-api-refactor.md

 </tr>
 </table>

-If you configure a static `fetch` handler on the `BskyAgent` class, for example to modify the headers of every request, you can now do this by providing your own `fetch` function:
+If you configure a static `fetch` handler on the `BskyAgent` class - for example to modify the headers of every request - you can now do this by providing your own `fetch` function:

 <table>